-As of September 30, 2007, we had \$204.2 million in cash, cash equivalents and marketable securities.
-Although we believe our existing capital resources, which includes the \$250.0 million sale of common stock in October 2007 and the expanded \$350.0 million loan arrangement with our principal stockholder, will be sufficient to fund our anticipated cash requirements through the third quarter of 2009, we will require significant additional financing in the future to fund our operations.
+As of March 31, 2008, we had \$269.1 million in cash and cash equivalents.
+Although we believe our existing cash resources, including the \$350.0 million loan arrangement with our principal stockholder, will be sufficient to fund our anticipated cash requirements through the fourth quarter of 2009, we will require significant additional financing in the future to fund our operations.
 Accordingly, we expect that we will need to raise additional capital, either through the sale of equity and/or debt securities, a strategic business collaboration with a pharmaceutical or biotechnology company or the establishment of other funding facilities, in order to continue the development and commercialization of our Technosphere Insulin System and other product candidates and to support our other ongoing activities.

 We intend to use our capital resources to continue the development of our Technosphere Insulin System and to develop additional applications for our proprietary Technosphere platform technology.
-In addition, portions of our capital resources will be devoted to expanding our other product development programs for the treatment of solid-tumor cancers.
-We anticipate that we will expend a portion of our capital to scale up our manufacturing capabilities in our Danbury facilities.
+In addition, portions of our capital resources will be devoted to expanding our other product development programs for the treatment of different types of cancers.
+We are expending a portion of our capital to scale up our manufacturing capabilities in our Danbury facilities.
 We also intend to use our capital resources for general corporate purposes, which may include in-licensing or acquiring additional technologies.

 We have held extensive discussions with a number of pharmaceutical companies concerning a potential strategic business collaboration for our Technosphere Insulin System.
 To date, we have not reached agreement with any of these companies on a collaboration.
-While we are continuing to engage in such discussions, we believe that we will have to expend significant additional time and effort before we could reach agreement, and we cannot predict when, if ever, we could conclude such an agreement with a partner.
+On April 10, 2008, we announced our decision to suspend partnership discussions as we believed that, given the existing market conditions, we would be unable to achieve an appropriate valuation for Technosphere Insulin until Phase 3 data are available that confirm our belief in the superior safety and efficacy profile of Technosphere Insulin.
+If and when we re-engage in such discussions, we believe that we will have to expend significant additional time and effort before we could reach agreement, and we cannot predict when, if ever, we could conclude such an agreement with a partner.
 There can be no assurance that any such collaboration will be available to us on a timely basis or on acceptable terms, if at all.
+If we are not able to enter into a collaboration on terms that are favorable to us, we may be unable to undertake and fund product development, clinical trials, manufacturing and marketing activities at our own expense.
+Accordingly, we may have to substantially reduce our development efforts, which would delay or otherwise impede the commercialization of our Technosphere Insulin System.